zhengqigao/PRML-Solution-Manual/README.md

 **Apr 10,2019**

-The updating is suspendedn indefinitely, but I will get back to it someday in the future.
+The updating is suspended indefinitely, but I will get back to it someday in the future.

 ### Acknowledgments